Busting calorie counting diet myths | Truweight

-Is knowing how to burn calories to lose weight is the appropriate approach?
+Is knowing how to lose weight by calorie counting is the appropriate approach?
 Let me enlighten it to you here.

 Have you been asking any of these questions:

 - How many calories do you need to eat to gain weight?